• Buy

 Documents to Keep

 There are a lot of ways to manage your records.
 At a minimum, you should keep original documents in file folders and digital copies similarly organized in the cloud.
-We recommend keeping both digital and paper records of:
+We recommend keeping both digital and paper records of title documents, oil and gas leases, division orders, and royalty statements.

 Title Documents

-Deeds, probate records, affidavits of heirship trace the title of the minerals from your ancestors to you and determine the number of net and gross acres owned.
+Deeds, probate records and affidavits of heirship trace the title of the minerals from your ancestors to you and determine the number of net and gross acres owned.

 Oil & Gas Leases